oats-center/pea-pod/Step-6 (Optional) System Metrics/Step-6 Instructions.md

 # **Overview**

-After you have completed the setup of your Pi and subsequent LoRaWAN network, it be me important to look at how your Pi is performing.
-Specifically, because all of your data will live locally on the Pi it is advisable that you monitor the storage and available space left for data storage.
+After you have completed the setup of your Pi and subsequent LoRaWAN network, it may be important to look at how your Pi is performing.
+Specifically, because all of your data will live locally on the Pi it is advisable that you monitor the available space left for data storage.
 To do this two tools called Prometheus and Node Exporter can run constantly on the Pi to collect system metrics, then a new Grafana dashboard can visualize these measurements.
+The steps below will detail the process to establish this system.

 # **Steps**